automl/ConfigSpace/docs/source/index.rst

 | In the :doc:`quickstart` you will see how to set up a ``ConfigurationSpace`` and add hyperparameters of different types.
   Besides containing hyperparameters, ``ConfigurationSpace`` is able to realize constraints such as conditions and forbidden clauses on the defined configurations space. (:math:`\rightarrow` :doc:`Guide`)
-| Furthermore, in the :ref:`serialization chapter <Serialization>`, it will be explained how to serialize a defined *configuration space* for later usage.
+| Furthermore, in the :ref:`serialization section <Serialization>`, it will be explained how to serialize a defined *configuration space* for later usage.

 .. _SMAC3: https://github.com/automl/SMAC3
 .. _BOHB: https://github.com/automl/HpBandSter